bharath559/19900824-BharathKongara-Chase/README.md

 Followed MVVM architecture:

 ViewModel - Fetches data from Repository and updates the state objects which eventually updates the UI.
+Model - Holds the displayable Data
-Repository - Responsible to fetch data from server and store data into database if offline support is required ViewController - Controls refreshing and actions of view.
+Repository - Responsible to fetch data from server and store data into database if offline support is required SwiftUI(views) - Controls refreshing and actions of view.

 No External (3rd party) libraries are used to build this project